 Check Salinity levels in your swimming pool with a pool test strip or a digital meter that is fairly cheap and sold online or at the Pool Supply Store.
 Check your Salt Generator manufacturer on where your salt levels should be.

 On average, only a few bags of salt are needed per/season.
 There is no set timeframe for when you need to add salt to your pool.
-The only time you would add salt to your pool is when you add fresh water or after heavy rain that dilutes salinity levels.
+You would only add salt to your pool when you add fresh water or after heavy rain that dilutes salinity levels.

 If your pool has no salt, you need to add 30 lbs. of salt for every 1000 gallons of water.
 The signs that Salt levels are not right are similar to chlorine pools.